North Carolina · Home Values · 2024

 Northampton, NC$114,500

-For North Carolina specifically, the Census also reports a median monthly rent of $1,228 and a price-to-income ratio of 4.0×.
-Both are sourced from the same 2020–2024 ACS 5-Year Estimates release.
+The Census also reports a median monthly rent of $1,228 and a price-to-income ratio of 4.0× for North Carolina — both from the same 2020–2024 ACS 5-Year Estimates release.

 Explore North Carolina on the map